joelbengs/LunicoreCase/README.md

-# Joel's Junkyard
+# Joey's Junkyard

-A website for a car dealership, with a SQLite server for data storage.
+A website for a car dealership.
+Built as a case in web development.

-Functions:
--> Login
-->
+Built with Node.js, React, SQLite, Express and Bootstrap.

+Some functionality is work-in-progress.

 ## Get started
 Download the files.
-Open a terminal window
+Open a terminal window with node.js installed run `npm install` to install dependencies run `npm start`to launch the application

 ## Available Scripts